 Pediatric anesthesia is one of three recognized postgraduate subspecialties of anesthesia.
 It requires an additional year of special training beyond that required for board certification in anesthesiology.
 Why is this an important consideration?
 The risks of anesthesia are greater in children than in adults.
 This is especially true for newborns, infants, and toddlers because they are more likely to develop complications during surgery.
 Children are at greater risk of having serious breathing problems and are less tolerant of blood loss.
 In addition, shock can be more difficult to recognize in children.

-Miami Children’s Hospital’s approach to pediatric care involves the patient and the patient’s family, the entire medical and nursing team, and an extensive support system including child life specialists, social workers, volunteers, ‘doctor’ clowns, dog therapy volunteers, magicians, and more.
+Nicklaus Children's Hospital, formerly Miami Children's Hospital’s approach to pediatric care involves the patient and the patient’s family, the entire medical and nursing team, and an extensive support system including child life specialists, social workers, volunteers, ‘doctor’ clowns, dog therapy volunteers, magicians, and more.
 These invaluable team members help to make the experience as pleasant as possible for all surgical patients and their families.
-To read more about MCH’s dedication to family-centered care, click here.
+To read more about Nicklaus Children's dedication to family-centered care, click here.

 Preparing the patient and family

-In order to ensure that the child and family are well prepared for the surgical procedure, the MCH team recommends that all surgical patients participate in a presurgical orientation, and visit the “Planning for your hospital stay
+In order to ensure that the child and family are well prepared for the surgical procedure, the pediatric surgery team recommends that all surgical patients participate in a presurgical orientation, and visit the “Planning for your hospital stay

 ” section on mch.com.